chkyass/Distributed-Systems/README.md

 # Distributed-Systems
 This repo contains solutions to the labs of the MIT distributed systems [course](https://pdos.csail.mit.edu/6.824/).
-The avantage of this labs is that they contains pre existent tests to verify the correctness of the solutions code
+The advantage of these labs is that they contain pre-existing tests to verify the accuracy of the solution code

 ## MapReduce [lab1](https://pdos.csail.mit.edu/6.824/labs/lab-1.html)
 In this lab i built a MapReduce library and fault tolerant distributed systems.
 The files for this lab are in the mapreduce folder, excepting one in the main folder: